Best Medicare Supplement Plans (2026)

 Most Comprehensive Coverage

-• Plan F has the highest level of coverage by filling all Medicare gaps, including the Part B deductible and excess charges, but this plan isn't available to people who became eligible for Medicare after 2020.
+• Plan F has the highest level of coverage by filling all Medicare gaps, including the Part B deductible and excess charges.
+This is unavailable to people who became eligible for Medicare after 2020.

-• Plan G covers all gaps except the Part B deductible and is widely considered the top choice for new Medicare enrollees.
-Averaging $306 per month, Plan G gives comprehensive protection with minimal out-of-pocket costs.
+• Plan G covers all gaps except the Part B deductible.
+Averaging $306 per month, Plan G gives comprehensive coverage with little out-of-pocket costs.

 Best Value Options

-• Plan N delivers strong coverage with lower monthly premiums averaging $249 monthly.
-You'll pay small copayments for doctor visits (up to $20) and emergency room visits (up to $50), but these modest costs often result in significant premium savings.
+• Plan N delivers strong coverage at lower monthly premiums, averaging $249.
+You'll pay small copayments for doctor visits (up to $20) and emergency room visits (up to $50).

-• Plan D mirrors Plan G but excludes coverage for Part B excess charges, often resulting in lower premiums.
-This plan works well in states that prohibit excess charges or if your doctors accept Medicare assignment.
+• Plan D is like Plan G but excludes coverage for Part B excess charges, often resulting in lower premiums.

 Budget-Friendly Choices

 • Plan L covers 75% of costs and caps out-of-pocket spending to $3,530 annually.
-Averaging $218 monthly, Plan L provides more protection than Plan K while keeping premiums affordable.
+Averaging $218 monthly, Plan L provides more coverage than Plan K.

-• Plan M covers half of the Part A deductible and typically comes with moderate monthly premiums around $278 monthly.
-This plan balances premium costs with decent coverage.
+• Plan M covers half of the Part A deductible and has monthly premiums around $278 monthly.

 Premium Coverage

 • Plan C includes coverage for the Part B deductible and foreign travel emergencies but isn't available to beneficiaries who became eligible for Medicare after 2020.
-Costing an average of $387 per month, Plan C costs more than Plan G while providing similar coverage.
+Plan C costs an average of $387 per month and provides similar coverage to Plan G.

 Average Medicare Supplement Plan Cost

-Medicare Supplement premiums vary based on plan type, with monthly costs ranging from $71 to $387 on average for 65-year-olds.
-High-deductible Plan F is the cheapest plan, averaging $71 monthly ($848 annually), while Plan C costs the most at $387 monthly ($4,643 annually).
-Most people choose mid-range plans like Plan G ($306 monthly) or Plan N ($249 monthly), balancing comprehensive coverage with affordable premiums.
+Medicare Supplement premiums depend on plan type, with monthly costs ranging from $71 to $387 on average for 65-year-olds.
+High-deductible Plan F is the cheapest plan in our analysis, averaging $71 monthly, while Plan C costs the most at $387 monthly ($4,643 annually).
+Most people choose plans like Plan G ($306 monthly) or Plan N ($249 monthly).

 F (High Deductible)